 - Discworld has Jason Ogg, the only man with enough skill to shoe Death's horse, Binky.
 He can and will shoe anything in the world-he once put horseshoes on an ant just because someone dared him to.
 Ant-sized horseshoes.

-- He's more an Ultimate Farrier though, as in Carpe Jugulum he's apparently unable to create a turtle pendant for Mightily Oats after he lost his original one.
-He's still a darn good blacksmith though.
+- In Carpe Jugulum he's apparently unable to create a turtle pendant for Mightily Oats after he lost his original one.
+He's still a darn good blacksmith though (and it's not like the ultimate achievement of blacksmithery is making turtles; he does craft a nifty pendant shaped more like something a blacksmith would be expected to be able to make).

 - In Lords and Ladies, he actually shoes a unicorn with silver horseshoes.